ArinW/SLE-Project/Task2/Readme.md

 ### agent.py
 The *agent.py* file contains the Q-Learning algorithm which is based on the pseudocode available in *Sutton, R. S., Barto, A. G., Reinforcement Learning: An Introduction [archive].
 MIT Press, 1998.
 2e édition MIT Press en 2018.*

-Some lines present additional instructions, they have only a technical use, either to display the environment or simply to express logic in python language.
-The only passage with a different logic is the one allowing the application of the exploration/exploitation principle.
+The passage with a different logic is the one allowing the application of the exploration/exploitation principle.

 ```python
 ##'Choose A from S using ...'